WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/alipay.md

 - `"operation"` - defines type of Sale request; `"PURCHASE"` operation creates Sale-Purchase record
 - `"note"` - _optional field_ - used for merchant tracking purposes; it is forwarded to payment gateway in `<order-detail>` field
 - `"externalId"` - _optional field_ - used for merchant tracking purposes; it is forwarded to payment gateway in `<order-number>` field
+- `"shopId"` - _optional field_ - reference to merchant's shop registered in Wirecard ePOS system, see more details in [Shop Management](shop.md)
 - `"totalAmount"` - defines amount of Sale-Purchase
 - `"currencyCode"` - defines currency, based on [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) standard
 - `"payments"` - includes payment-specific information